Naturaily/Naturaily-netlify/_project/thecollectivity.md

 ---
-title: 'Collectivity case study: NGO web app development | Naturaily'
+title: Collectivity case study - NGO web app development | Naturaily
-description: Case study on developing a successful web-based app for NGO.
+description: >-
+  Collectivity is a platform that allows people from all around the world to colaborate and share their professional expertise in order to improve health systems.
+Check out our case study to see how Naturaily contributed to changing the African health systems for the better.
 slug: thecollectivity
 layout: portfolio-details
 image: /assets/images/collectivity-screen-5.png